Johnkecops/Study-Case-of-Bioinformatics-Algorithm/README.md

 # Algorithmic Perspectives in Bioinformatics: an interactive companion

-A Streamlit dashboard that runs the equations and boxed algorithms from the conference proceeding `IKSAD-Bioalgo-Manuscript-Arli.docx` on small curated sets of real records fetched from NCBI.
+A Streamlit dashboard that runs the equations and boxed algorithms from the submitted conference proceeding on small curated sets of real records fetched from NCBI.

 Three panels, one per application area covered in the paper: CRISPR-Cas guide design, machine-learning drug screening, and generative bacteriophage design.
 Each panel states the governing equation, runs it